swimlane/pkgdrop/README.md

 ### Bundles

-Bundles can also be imported using fixed versions or bare imports.
+Bundles can also be imported using fixed versions or bare imports when combined with the import-map.

 ```html
 <script type="module">